hantnor/HanDocs/docs/Face Tracking/Beginner/Ears, Tails, Gestures.md

 ![Image](./img4/TUT5.png) ![Image](./img4/TUT6.png)

 Repeat this step for every transition from an idle/Any state to a gesture state.
-That can be tedious.
+This can be tedious!

 ### You are done!